Thanks for chatting with us today, Jessica. Can you tell us a little bit about your experience as a nanny?

-I have over 2 years’ experience as a nanny.
-I’ve worked with five different families in various nanny share configurations based on the families needs.
-I have cared for 2 kids at a time ranging in ages from 8 months up til 5 years.
-I bring a lot of maturity and life experience to my work with children as I am in my early thirties and I hold a master’s degree.
+I have over three years' experience as a nanny.
+I've worked with five different families in various nanny share configurations based on the families needs.
+I have cared for two children at a time ranging in ages from 8 months up til 5 years.
+I bring a lot of maturity and life experience to my work with children as I am in my early thirties and I hold a master's degree.

 What do you love about working as a nanny in Melbourne?